What is a White-Collar Crime?

 A white-collar crime is any non-violent criminal activity (typically in the business or commercial realm) that uses some form of deception to produce financial gain.
 Examples include fraud, embezzlement, forgery, identity theft, etc.

-The investigation and prosecution of “white collar” economic crimes is an increasing focus of law enforcement.
-The district attorney’s office in Colorado Springs has four attorneys and several investigators who specialize in this area.
+The investigation and prosecution of white-collar economic crimes is an increasing focus of law enforcement.
+The district attorney’s office in Colorado Springs has several attorneys and investigators who specialize in white-collar law.
 The Colorado Springs Police Department and El Paso County Sheriff’s Department also have assigned full-time detectives to these cases.

-The Gasper Law Group criminal defense attorneys have previous experience as prosecutors in major fraud and financial crimes.
-Now, representing the accused, they have a unique perspective in advising those who are either charged or under investigation for these crimes.
-Their experience handling high-profile white collar crime is extensive with several cases involving thousand of dollars.
+The white-collar crime lawyers at the Gasper Law Group have previous experience as prosecutors in major fraud and financial crimes.
+Now, representing the accused, we have a unique perspective in advising those who are either charged or under investigation for these crimes.
+Our Colorado Springs criminal defense attorneys have extensive experience handling high-profile white-collar crimes, with several cases involving thousands of dollars.

 - Embezzlement and other employee theft